Iloyuk/nyasa-kerbal-space-program/app/src/pages/README.md

 > Provides a brief introduction to the application.

-* Outlines the goal of the demo, focusing on showcasing the technology stack (like Streamlit) and platform features.
+* Outlines the goal of the application (to be a database app that keep tracks of galaxies, stars, star systems, and more)
-* Informs the user that more features and information are planned for future updates.

 ## How It Works

 1. Imports necessary libraries (`streamlit`, `streamlit_extras`, `modules.nav`).
 2. Renders the sidebar navigation links using the imported `SideBarLinks()` function.
 3. Displays the main title "# About this App" using `st.write`.
-4. Uses `st.markdown` to display the descriptive text about the app's purpose and goals.
+4. Uses `st.markdown` to display the descriptive text about the app's purpose, and the creators.
+5. Uses `st.image` to display a cute image (`faust.png`) with the caption `This is the credits section!`.

 ## API Connections